KazuoYanagimoto/Compass-Powered-Foundation/README.md

   - [Node.js](http://nodejs.org): Use the installer for your OS.
   - [Gulp](http://gulpjs.com/) and [Bower](http://bower.io): To install Gulp and Bower, run `npm install -g gulp bower`.

+## RubyGem

 You'll also need to install following Ruby applications.

 As a basic requirement for Gulp task(s), you need to install "Sass", "Compass" and "Sass-globbing".
 To install [Sass](http://sass-lang.com/install), [Compass](http://compass-style.org/install/) and [Sass-globbing](https://github.com/chriseppstein/sass-globbing/blob/master/README.markdown).
 Please, follow instructions.
-> Note: If you are familiar with 'Bundler', please use 'bundle' to install all required ruby applications in this project template.
+> Note: If you are familiar with 'Bundler', please use 'bundle' to install all required ruby applications.

 ## Get Started